About COVID-19 Testing

 When should I expect my test results?

-Results are usually available within 72 hours.
+Expect results in 24–48 hours.
 The fastest way to see results is through the Mass General Brigham Patient Gateway portal.
 Once the test analysis is complete, COVID-19 results are immediately available in Patient Gateway.

 Please note: Positive test results are reported to the Department of Public Health.
 You may get a call from your local Board of Health or the Massachusetts COVID Team.